a14m/gitsubmodule/README.md

 Examples
 -
+`gitsubmodule update` issue update to all the submodules available.

-`gitsubmodule update ner` prompt the user to update submodules that matches this search ex. `nerdTree, nerdCommenter`.
+`gitsubmodule update nerd` prompt the user to update submodules that matches this search ex. `nerdTree, nerdCommenter`.

-`gitsubmodule update help` display help of the update.
+`gitsubmodule update --help` display help of the update.

 `gitsubmodule remove` prompt the user to remove one of the available submodules.

-`gitsubmodule remove nerd` show the matched submodules in the vim ex. `nerdTree,nerdCommenter`.

- if only one of them is available ,prompt removing it and commit. if both are available prompt the user to remove one of them and commit.
+`gitsubmodule remove nerd` show the matched submodules in the vim ex. `nerdTree,nerdCommenter`. if only one of them is available ,prompt removing it and commit. if both are available prompt the user to remove one of them and commit.

+`gitsubmodule remove --help` display help of the remove.

 Bugs
 -